ethpandaops/ethereum-package/README.md

   - [x] cl_node_metrics_info - pure POJO NO BLOCKERS
   - [x] get render templates to have the magic strings subsituted with real values
   - [ ] confirm that the 0x30000038 value in `static_files/genesis-generation-config/cl/config.yaml.tmpl` is correct - this makes prysm work
+  - [ ] confirm behavior of artifact_uuid post for loop fix